Jeep® Badge of Honor

 My Impact

-I worked on redesigning multiple pages of the product component by component, in collaboration with the senior designer and the engineer.
-My focus was on translating the old comps into a new design, building the new design system, creating a consistent set of components and pages, and improving the overall experience for new and established users.
+My focus was on building and maintaining the new design system, creating a consistent set of components and pages, and improving the overall experience for new and established users.

 Process